 MODERATE DAY HIKE

-This hike is in Thousand Lake Wilderness Wilderness; owned by the public, managed by Lassen National Forest.
-Backpacking welcomed; campfires welcomed.
+This hike is in Sacramento River Bend Area; owned by the public, managed by Redding Field Office of Bureau of Land Management.
+Backpacking welcomed; campfires welcomed except during wildfire season.